 Students interested in the Social Policy specialization should complete three or more of the following courses.

-Peter Eisinger, David Howell, Alex Schwartz, Lisa Servon, Jeffrey Smith, and Andrew White
+David Howell, Alex Schwartz, Lisa Servon, Jeffrey Smith, Andrew White, Alec Gershberg, Darrick Hamilton

 Environmental Policy and Sustainability Management (MS)